 Food Translations Help Sell Your Product

 It’s also important to note that every country has different regulations for how their food labels work.
 For example, more than 60 nations require you to mention if the food has genetically engineered or modified ingredients, but the U.S did not require it until recently.
-Certain countries even require labels to print in multiple languages to accommodate their population (like Canada, who needs both English and French).
+Certain countries even require labels be printed in multiple languages to accommodate their population (like Canada, who need both English and French).

 Finally, food translation can end up working as something of a PR stunt.
 A company that shows a willingness to translate its food products has a greater chance of appearing culturally sensitive and gaining positive attention than a company that doesn’t.

 Food labels that aren’t translated place customers at risk of ingesting a product that could prove harmful to them.
 After all, if they don’t understand the expiration date or can’t tell that an ingredient they are allergic to is in the food, you will have an angry customer.
 That’s why you need a translator who’s familiar with the industry because they will know what to look for.

 This applies to more than food labels.
 Translating a recipe incorrectly (or not at all) could lead to the dish not being prepared correctly or even in a way that proves harmful to the consumer.
 With translation, you know exactly what you’re getting yourself into when your cook or order something.